 No, I’m not allergic to gluten, but I do have celiac disease, an autoimmune disease that affects about 1-3 percent of the U.S. population.
 When I eat gluten, my body launches an attack on the lining of my small intestine, which prevents me from properly digesting and absorbing food.

 People who are sensitive to gluten experience inflammation and discomfort when they eat gluten.
-Gluten sensitivities affect about 18 million people in the U.S. and should be treated with the utmost care, as unmanaged diseases turn into other – often more serious – diseases.
+Gluten sensitivities affect about 18 million people in the U.S., which should be treated with the utmost care.
+Unmanaged diseases turn into other – often more serious – diseases.

 You can read more about the similarities and differences between gluten sensitivity and celiac disease in this article.